 March is Fraud Prevention Month across Canada.
 This year, the Competition Bureau’s campaign focus is on “Tricks of the trade: What’s in a fraudster’s toolbox?” to help Canadians recognize the increasingly sophisticated tricks and tools scammers use to entrap victims.

-Check out Westoba’s social channels and blog section in the coming weeks for news, information and conversation on the topic of Fraud Prevention.
+Check out Westoba’s social channels and news section in the coming weeks for tips, information and conversation on the topic of Fraud Prevention.
 Educating yourself is the best thing you can do to reduce your chance of getting scammed, and by sharing, you can also protect our community.

 Fraud Protection 101

 Every year, thousands of Canadians fall victim to fraud, losing millions to scammers.
 Unfortunately, each day, a new type of fraud is invented.
 Fraudsters are becoming more and more sophisticated, so it’s important to learn how to recognize when a scam is truly a scam in order to protect yourself.